justZZY/Face-Photo-Management-System/README.md

 # Face-Photo-Management-System
-Support human face classification and recognition Using Qt and OpenCV
+Support human face classification and recognition.

+Using Qt and OpenCV.

-IDE: Visual Studio 2015 Community
+IDE: Visual Studio 2015 Community.